 Litotes is a figure of speech in which the speaker expresses a strong positive meaning by negating a word or phrase that means the opposite of the meaning that he intends.
-For example, someone could intend to communicate that something is extremely good by describing it as "not bad."
+For example, someone could intend to communicate that something is This page answers the question: What is litotes?

+extremely good by describing it as "not bad."
 The difference between a litotes and a double negative is that a litotes heightens the positive meaning beyond what a plain positive statement would do, and a double negative does not.
 In the example above, the literal meaning of "not bad," taken as a plain double negative, would be "acceptable" or even "good."
 But if the speaker intended it as a litotes, then the meaning is "very good" or "extremely good."